-7.3.
+7.4.
 Firebombing Delivery Systems

 Other than the information provided in the Aircraft and Services Tender Form, provide any additional narrative relating to the Firebombing Delivery System(s).
+For aircraft required to undertake rappel operations, specifically detail how the proposed firebombing tank is compatible with rappel operations.

-7.4.
+7.5.
 Avionics & Communications

 Provide any additional narrative relating to the avionics and communications equipment to be utilised in the provision of the Services being tendered.
 This may include, amongst other things, radios, avionics, telephony, public address systems and siren systems.
 Include narrative on how it is proposed to install ancillary radios so that rapid changeover of radios can be achieved if required.
 Include detail of any relevant enhanced avionics such as TCAS or GPWS, or any other safety enhancement systems.
+Specifically detail how the proposed radio & intercom setup meets the requirements of each role the aircraft is tendered for (e.g. for Air Attack Supervision aircraft detail how the Air Attack Supervisor can listen and transmit across multiple radios without interfering with pilot communications).

-7.5.
+7.6.
 Aircraft Performance Enhancement

 Provide details of how the tenderer proposes to appropriately optimise the performance of aircraft for Aerial Firefighting operations.
 Include descriptions of weight reduction strategies and of any performance enhancing devices that may be fitted to the aircraft being tendered.
-This may include, for example, engine/propeller/rotor modifications, vortex generators, tail boom strakes on Rotary Wing aircraft and so on.
+This may include, for example, engine/rotor modifications, tail boom strakes and so on.